cdklabs/cdk-stacksets/API.md

 ```

 - *Type:* {[ key: string ]: string}
-- *Default:* use parameter overrides specified in {@link StackSetProps.parameterOverrides}
+- *Default:* use parameter overrides specified in {@link StackSetProps.parameterOverrides }

 Parameter overrides that should be applied to only this target.